Cohort intelligence —

 1. Embeddings

 A useful similarity function for chart patterns is the load-bearing piece.
 Hand-engineered features fail — too many degrees of freedom.
-We trained 256-dimensional self-supervised embeddings on minute-bar data: ~25M chart pattern embeddings across 19,000+ US equities and 10 years of history.
+We trained 256-dimensional self-supervised embeddings on minute-bar data: ~25M chart pattern embeddings spanning 10 years of history, drawn from a 19,000+ US-equity universe.
 Critically, we don’t condition the embedding on forward returns — that would be a leak.

 2. Cohort hygiene